-- Spray functionality is broken – The spray nozzles don’t work or the cleaning solution drips out of the nozzle.
+- Spray functionality is broken – The spray nozzles doesn’t work, or the cleaning solution drips out of the nozzle.

 To read dozens of custom reviews, check out the Swiffer WetJet on Amazon.

-Consumers can feel comfort hiring a Bona Certified Craftsman® to provide flooring services knowing they have been fully vetted by one of the top brands in the market.
+Consumers can feel comfort hiring a Bona Certified Craftsman® to provide flooring services, knowing they have been thoroughly vetted by one of the top brands in the market.

-Swiffer is owned by consumer goods giant Proctor and Gamble and launched in the U.S. in 2002.
-Proctor and Gamble is known for being one of the best, if not the best, brand building companies in the world.
+Swiffer is owned by consumer goods giant Procter and Gamble and launched in the U.S. in 2002.
+Procter and Gamble is known for being one of the best, if not the best, brand-building companies in the world.

 Here’s a look at the cleaning aisle in my local grocery store:

-Swiffer operates a bait-and-hook business model in which the cost of the main product, in this case, the mop, is low but customers are required to continuously purchase complementary products, in this case, disposable mop pads.
-This model has worked in the razor industry for decades and Proctor and Gamble, as the owner of Gillette, clearly understands it well.
+Swiffer operates a bait-and-hook business model in which the cost of the main product, in this case, the mop, is low.
+However, customers are required to continuously purchase complementary products, in this case, disposable mop pads.
+This model has worked in the razor industry for decades, and Procter and Gamble, as the owner of Gillette, clearly understands it well.

 - Large mop head (15 inches) that make it easy to clean large areas